 That’s why when you choose applications to build your company’s ecosystem, you must be sure they either automatically integrates with your other tools via a simple connector, or have an open API for developers.

-Planergy has a strong API to ensure that multiple software can be integrated with ease.
+PLANERGY has a strong API to ensure that multiple software can be integrated with ease.